 It’s no secret that most people don’t stay at a church for very long.
 The reasons are many, some good, some bad.
-The reality is people leave churches.
-The question is how are you supposed to know when is it time to leave?
+But the reality is people leave churches.
+The question is, How do you know when it’s time to leave your church?
+Here are some signs you are in the wrong church and it’s time to leave.

-I’ve talked to many people that have been considering leaving their current church.
-In the majority of cases it’s a decision that weighs heavily on them.
+And while there are bad (and harmful) reasons people leave their church there are reasons you should leave your church.
+In my years of working in the church, I’ve talked to many people that have been considering leaving their current church.
+In the majority of cases, it’s a decision that weighs heavily on them.
 It’s not always easy to discern and figure out when it’s time to find the door.

 You Haven’t Found Community (but you’ve tried)